 Here is the print on the gessoed board.
 I removed the paper and painted some acrylic washes over it, then blotted parts away with wadded-up paper towel.
 You can also tint the gel medium with a color before making the print.

 The ink from my prints smeared a bit while I was rubbing the paper away, making me curious about trying a photocopy.

 It takes a couple of tries to get off most of the paper.
 Once it dries after the first layer is removed, you’ll see some white in places where the paper still needs to be rubbed away more.

 I like the way they look on the prints I had previously made, so if I do this again, I’ll probably end up using the gel medium to glue the print to a hard board.
 (Gel medium is an excellent glue and collage paste.)

 It’s easier to be more aggressive with removing the paper when you have a thicker layer of paint and/or gel medium.
 I’ll try painting a layer of medium on my prints first, letting it dry, and then adding a second layer with the photocopy.
 You don’t want to glop on a big, fat layer of gel medium all at once, because it can craze (crack) as it dries.

-Here’s another variation of print transfer using gel medium.
+Here’s more print transfer using gel medium- plus a bunch of other techniques to transfer images onto wood surfaces.
 We’ll be revisiting this technique again soon, too.